 This entry was posted on Monday, July 11th, 2011 at 7:25 am.
 It is filed under Tutorials, View the complete Archive and tagged with 70-200, back button focus, exposure, fast, help, images, improve, learn, lesson, long lens, manually, Photo Tips & Techniques, Photography, Photography Tips and Techniques, pictures, prime lens, primes, secrets, take better photos, technique, techniques, Timothy Allen, tip, tips, TPOTY, Travel, travel photograph, travel photography, Travel Photography Tips, travel photos, tutorial.
 You can follow any responses to this entry through the RSS 2.0 feed.

-for the very latest news and updates, please
+stay connected for the very latest news and

 For all story syndication and image licensing